lynndylanhurley/ng-token-auth/README.md

 You could also choose to display a modal, or you can ignore the event completely.
 What you do with the `auth:password-reset-confirm-success` event is entirely your choice.

 ###auth:password-reset-confirm-error
-Broadcast when users arrive from links contained in password set emails, but the server fails to validate their password reset token.
+Broadcast when users arrive from links contained in password reset emails, but the server fails to validate their password reset token.

-**Example**:
+####Example:
 ~~~javascript
 $scope.$on('auth:password-reset-confirm-error', function(ev, reason) {
     alert("Unable to verify your account.
 Please try again.");